IDLabMedia/large-lightfields-dataset/README.md

  - **large field of view**: In order to maximize the _interpolation volume_ (a.k.a: the walkable volume of light), the images are rendered using fisheye lenses with a field of view of 180°.
+ - **immersive**: Thanks to the large field of view and positioning of the viewpoints has every point within the interpolation volume a full panoramic field of view of light information available.
  - **realism**: The selected scenes have reasonable realism.
  - **depth maps**: As the images are computer-genereted renders, we provide depth maps for every image.